눈치 and 정 Decoded: Korean Social Radar and Accumulated Bonds

 The relationship between them: nunchi is how you navigate the day-to-day.
 Jeong is what those days accumulate into.
 Exercising basic nunchi consistently, showing awareness, reading the room, not filling silences carelessly, builds the conditions for jeong to form.
 Failing nunchi repeatedly does not prevent jeong, but it makes the path slower and harder.

-Put another way: on your first week in a Korean workplace, jeong is not yet available to you.
+On your first week in a Korean workplace, jeong is not yet available to you.
 Nunchi is.
 It is the only social skill you can actively deploy immediately.
-And how you use it in those early days shapes the social environment that jeong will eventually grow in.
+How you use it in those early days shapes the social environment that jeong will eventually grow in.

 How to work with both